-Students who are encountering difficulties in completing their programme of study should apply for leave of absence.
-Requests for leave of absence should be sent to the Assistant Registrar, Graduate Studies, and Research, indicating the reason for the request.
-Approval of a request for leave of absence is not automatic.
+Students who are encountering difficulties in completing their programme of study should apply for leave of absence or voluntary withdrawal.
+Requests for leave of absence or voluntary withdrawal should be submitted on SAS under the Automated Student Request Module menu option.
+This request should be submitted for the relevant semester.